casper-network/docs-redux/condor/migration-guide.md

 ## Summary
-Casper 2.0 is coming to mainnet in the very foreseeable future, and we're honored and excited that you and your user community are part of this massively consequential event in the history of the Casper blockchain.
-In order to make sure you and your users are prepared for the mainnet activation of Casper 2.0, please follow these steps:
+Casper 2.0 is coming to Mainnet in the very foreseeable future, and we're honored and excited that you and your user community are part of this massively consequential event in the history of the Casper blockchain.
+In order to make sure you and your users are prepared for the Mainnet activation of Casper 2.0, please follow these steps:

 Determine your [current type of integration](https://docs.make.software/exchange-migration-draft#should-i-migrate-my-integration) with Casper Network